rust-lang-ua/learn_rust_together/zola/posts/learn.md

 title = "Learn"

 +++
-> [:exclamation:] We condemn in the strongest possible terms Russia’s :pirate_flag: unprovoked, unjust and illegal invasion of Ukraine, a sovereign and democratic state.
+> [❗] We condemn in the strongest possible terms Russia’s 🏴‍☠️ unprovoked, unjust and illegal invasion of Ukraine, a sovereign and democratic state.
 All Russian-language materials are published for educational purposes only.
 ## General-purpose official resources

 <!-- ![Rust](doc/img/logo/Logo2.jpg) -->

-# :mortar_board: Our Awesome Collection of Materials to Learn Rust
+# 🎓  Our Awesome Collection of Materials to Learn Rust

 Curated collection of resources to learn Rust.

-[:arrow_down: Tags legend](#tags-legend) at the end of the page.
+[⬇️  Tags legend](#tags-legend) at the end of the page.

 <!-- - []() by []() -->